 “Question everything in your life.”

 “Disruption is first internal and you have to start by questioning every aspect of your life!
 To a certain extent, you also have to recognize that everything in our society was made up by our fellow humans before us.
-From our money system to our education system and to the way the way we wipe our butts after pooping.
-Toilet paper was literally invented in the 1800’s and in an age where we all have smartphones, we’re still wiping the exact same way with dry paper?
+From our money system to our education system and to the way we wipe our butts after pooping.
+Toilet paper was literally invented in the 1800s and in an age where we all have smartphones, we’re still wiping the exact same way with dry paper?
 When you hop in the shower, you don’t just wipe down with dry paper and call yourself clean.
 You use water!
-If we use water to clean the rest of our body, why are we still using dry paper to clean the dirtiest part?
+We use water to clean the rest of our body.
+Why are we still using dry paper to clean the dirtiest part?
 That’s why I started TUSHY.

 If you’re wanting to disrupt an industry, start asking questions about WHY that industry does what they do.
 Why are they still doing something?
 What can be improved?

 Question your own personal beliefs too!
 Are the things that you believe societal rules or is it something that we truly believe ourselves?
 Why should you stay in this safe job?
-Why are you following this career path?
+Do you know why are you following this career path?
 Why do you feel this is what you should do?”

 “Follow your own lit path.”

 “We only have 21 thousand days left to live after we graduate college!
 That’s it!
 Life is simply too short for us to live by a path given to us by society.
 Instead, we should be living our own path that you should create for yourself.
 In the Disrupt-her, I call it the lit path.
 And what I mean by lit path is following and doing the things that light you up!
 The lit path should be filled with things that you are excited about learning in this world!
 You should be passionate about your lit path!
 When you follow your lit path, you should be closer to making an impact that you hope to have on this world.